 Globales.
 This course provides a basic introduction to theological reflection as this has developed in various places and is currently emerging in multiple contexts and yet affecting our own.
 The goal is to provide the background, terminology, and critical framework necessary for students to begin exploring theology as an expanding conversation about the meaning of God in creation, biblical knowledge, and ethics of globalization in context and the church-inmission.
 Special attention is given to a Christian faith and practice critically engaged in global mission as this develops in post-colonial, globalized, and urban settings.
 Also taught in Spanish.
 No longer offered.
 4 units.
+ML

-ML with the importance of mission for reading the Bible and the teaching of the Bible on mission.
+MT 502 Missiological Hermeneutics.
+This course introduces students to the relationship between biblical interpretation and the theology and practice of Christian mission.
+Participants will grapple with the importance of mission for reading the Bible and the teaching of the Bible on mission.
 This will include the missiological orientation of biblical texts, diverse paradigms for missional practice in Scripture, and issues of contextualization as students seek to understand the significance of mission for reading the Bible and for embodying Scripture's witness in their contexts.
+No longer offered.
 4 units.
 ML